common-workflow-language/cwltool/README.rst

    :target: https://cwltool.readthedocs.io/en/latest/?badge=latest
    :alt: Documentation Status

-This is the reference implementation of the Common Workflow Language.
+This is the reference implementation of the `Common Workflow Language open standards <https://www.commonwl.org/>`_.
 It is intended to be feature complete and provide comprehensive validation of CWL files as well as provide other tools related to working with CWL.

-This is written and tested for
+``cwltool`` is written and tested for
 `Python <https://www.python.org/>`_ ``3.x {x = 6, 7, 8, 9, 10, 11}``

 The reference implementation consists of two packages.
 The ``cwltool`` package